tsilvadossantos/python-projects/salt-event-system-minion/README.md

-# SaltStack Event System - Minions
+# SaltStack Event System - Minion

 This project was developed to meet the following criteria: